 The Elements We Live By: how iron helps us breathe, potassium let us see, and other surprising superpower of the periodic table by Anja Royne.
 This book is beyond a description of the elements in a context of the periodic table.
-Indeed, a series of exciting cases, historical contexts, current issues of many key elements make it a great reading.
-Physical and geological involving a series of elements are well explained in combination with chemistry, providing interesting stories to be learned and taught, including outer space iron and effect of Malaysia ban on aluminum price.
-There is an interesting blend of author’s experience of life and chemical stories, making this book an enjoyable reading.
+Indeed, a series of exciting cases, historical contexts, and current issues of many key elements make it a great reading.
+Physical and geological involving a series of elements are well explained in combination with chemistry, providing interesting stories to be learned and taught, including outer space iron and the effect of Malaysia’s ban on aluminum price.
+There is an interesting blend of the author’s experience of life and chemical stories, making this book an enjoyable read.
 For more details click here.

 Radar, Hula Hoops, and Playful Pigs: 67 Digestible Commentaries on the Fascinating Chemistry of Everyday Life by Joe Schwarcz.
 This book is full of short interesting stories that are worth reading.
-Mixing poisons with household products, classical book stories, magician like Houdini and spies, many fun interesting topics.
+Mixing poisons with household products, classical book stories, magicians like Houdini and spies, and many fun, interesting topics.
 The translated version of this book in Portuguese “Barbies, Bambolês e Bolas de Bilhar.
 67 Deliciosos comentários sobre a fascinante química do dia a dia” is available.
 For more details click here for Portuguese or English comments.

 Curious Tales from Chemistry – the last alchemist in Paris, and other episodes by Lars Ohrstrom.
 A great book with exciting short stories involving chemistry along with anecdotes.
 Strongly suggested reading (see other details, and watch a video).

 Poções e Paixões – Química e Ópera by João Paulo André.
-A remarkable work where chemistry is placed along with music (Opera), with tragedies using poisons and chemical elements nicely blended with much history as well, a worth reading book.
+A remarkable work where chemistry is placed along with music (Opera), with tragedies using poisons and chemical elements nicely blended with much history as well, a worth-reading book.
 A presentation of this book in a discussion can be watched elsewhere (see video, in Portuguese).

 Hitler’s gift: the true story of the scientists expelled by the Nazi regime by Jean Medawar and David Pyke.
-A great book, accessible to anyone, even without much science background, which would be amazed by the great stories and remarkable scientific achievements reported.
+A great book, accessible to anyone, even without much science background, who would be amazed by the great stories and remarkable scientific achievements reported.
 In an interview with 40 scientists, including Nobel prize winners.
-You may find stories of scientist such as Erwin Schrödinger, Max Born, Fritz Haber, Hans Krebs, Max Perutz, Ernst Chain, and Edith Bülbring.
+You may find stories of scientists such as Erwin Schrödinger, Max Born, Fritz Haber, Hans Krebs, Max Perutz, Ernst Chain, and Edith Bülbring.
 A further description can be found elsewhere (click here).

 Aspirin: the story of a wonder drug by Diamuid Jeffreys.
 This book is a remarkable journey of many decades of incredible stories involving this drug.
 Beyond its discovery, synthesis and many applications found during these decades.
 How the Wars influenced manufactures and ethics for sales.
 A hallmark drug not only in the history of medicine but influencing the human history.
 A further description can be found elsewhere (click here).